msurdi/html-string/README.md

 # html-string

-A templating library based on JavaScript tagged template litereals.
+A templating library based on JavaScript tagged template literals.
 Works on the browser and on the server.

 Quick Example: